X

 Answers are locked.
 Please click here to buy them.

-1.2) Which of these actions can help a phlebotomist find a difficult vein?
+1.2) What can a phlebotomist do to find a difficult vein?

 1. Ask the patient to hold their arm up in the air